canonical/nginx-ingress-integrator-operator/docs/explanation/security.md

 ### Good practices

-This can be achieved by giving a TLS certificate to the charm, configuring it to accept HTTPS request over the unencrypted HTTP request.
+Encryption can be achieved by giving a TLS certificate to the charm, configuring it to accept HTTPS request over the unencrypted HTTP request.
 See [how to secure an Ingress with TLS](https://charmhub.io/nginx-ingress-integrator/docs/secure-an-ingress-with-tls) for how to achieve this.

 ### Summary